Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Locate the power menu in the upper right corner of the screen
+1. Locate the power menu in the upper right corner of the screen.
-1. Open the power menu and locate the battery status indicator
+1. Open the power menu and locate the battery status indicator.
-1. Note the current state
+1. Note the current state.
-1. Unplug the power supply and wait for the battery charge state to change to `Discharging`
+1. Unplug the power supply and wait for the battery charge state to change to `Discharging`.
-1. Plug in the power supply and wait for the battery charge state to change to `Charging`
+1. Plug in the power supply and wait for the battery charge state to change to `Charging`.

 **Expected result**

 1. The battery charge indicator should correctly show whether the power supply is plugged in or not.
-1. The battery charge indicator should detect the AC adapter state change within seconds of the adapter being plugged in / out
+1. The battery charge indicator should detect the AC adapter state change within seconds of the adapter being plugged in / out.

 ### ECR002.002 Battery monitoring - charging state in OS (Windows 10)